MuhammedImdaad/effective-CPP/README.md

     * Item 22: Declare data members private
     * Item 23: Prefer non-member non-friend functions to member functions
     * Item 24: Declare non-member functions when type conversions should apply to all parameters
+    * Item 25: Consider support for a non-throwing swap